-(2) Approval date and procedures of the financial statements
+2. Approval date and procedures of the financial statements

-The financial statements were authorized for issuance by the Board of Directors on March 15, 2023.
+The financial statements were authorized for issuance by the Board of Directors on March 14, 2024.

-(3) New standards, amendments and interpretations adopted
+3. New standards, amendments and interpretations adopted

-(a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.
+(1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.

-The Company has initially adopted the following new amendments, which do not have a significant impact on its Parent Company only financial statements, from January 1, 2022:
+The Company has initially adopted the following new amendments, which do not have a significant impact on its Parent Company only financial statements, from January 1, 2023: